 As Lithium batteries tend to be on the expensive side most of our customers logically tend to go for the rechargeable (NiMH) option and setup their GPS accordingly; when discussing batteries the big question has always been can you recommend anything?
-Up to now weíve kept our response to make sure you purchase good quality rechargeable batteries preferably over 2500mAh with no product recommendation.
+Up to now weíve kept our response to make sure you purchase good quality rechargeable batteries preferably with a capaacity of 2300mAh or larger with no product recommendation.

 So what are the best rechargable batteries for your Garmin GPS?

 GPST Tip – to get the maximum return on your batteries you should edit the setting in your GPS to match the type of batteries you are using > from the Main Menu > select Setup > select System > select AA Battery Type > for rechargeable batteries select >NiMH. for Precharged Rechargeable Batteries such as Eneloop set this to Pre-charged NiMH.

 Making the most of your batteries Most GPS have comprehensive power saving options on a Garmin GPS which you should make use of if you want to get the maximum out of your batteries.
 They fall into two categories editing the backlight timeout and putting your device into power saving mode.

 1. Backlight Timeout – allows you to edit the time the backlight is on.
 Once you have selected an option your device will reduce the backlight saving power (stays on but with reduced power to the screen.
 (The GPS is still active and logging tracks & data)